Post

 Storage

-Episodes 43, 104 Owl had a cloth to shrink items.
+Episodes 43, 86, 95 Owl had a cloth to shrink items.
 Shizuku’s vacuum cleaner sucks any non-living objects, though only the last item can be regurgitated.
-Meanwhile, Knov is chilling in another Nen dimension with his four-floor building with 21 rooms.
+Then there is Shoot who can turn small objects into imprints or can potentially seal off their target’s entire body.
+Episodes 103, 104 Meanwhile, Shoot’s master, Knov is chilling in another Nen dimension with his four-floor building with 21 rooms while Cheetu is anything but chill when he has nothing to do in his Nen dimension.

 Ideas